-After showing that AO and PI do differ across different experimental conditions and differ from the normatively correct answer within each experimental condition in the predicted manner, we now turn to establishing a more direct link between the computational error and people's attitude and purchase intention.
-Towards that goal, we first examined participants' response to the multiple-choice question.
-A multinomial logit regression with five factors (with the question order as the fifth factor) revealed no significant differences in the accuracy / computational error ratio across experimental conditions or question order (p > .10).
+After showing that AO and PI do differ across different experimental conditions and that they differ from the normatively correct answer within each experimental condition in the predicted manner, we now turn to establishing a more direct link between the computational error and people's attitude and purchase intention.
+Toward that goal, we first examined participants' response to the multiple choice question.
+A multinomial logit regression with five factors (with the question order as the fifth factor) revealed no significant differences in the accuracy/computational error ratio across experimental conditions or question order (p>.10).
 Overall, across the two contexts, a large proportion of participants (i.e., 59%) erroneously added percentages without recognizing that the first percentage change shifts the base.
 This compares to 26% of the participants who selected the correct answer.

-In addition, planned contracts comparing each cell mean with the midpoint of the scale revealed that for the error-present groups, in all 16 condition, both AO and PI were in the predicted direction and significantly different from the midpoint of the scale ($p \le .05$ or better).
-For example, consistent with hypothesis 2, in the pure favorable increase condition, the error-present group's attitude and purchase intention were smaller than the midpoint of the scale (3.51 < 4 for AO, p = .05; 2.24 < 4 for PI, p < .01).
-In contrast, for the error-absent group, in 14 out of the 16 conditions neither AO nor PI was different from the midpoint of the scale (p > .10 or worse).
-AO for pure harmful decreases and PI for mixed beneficial decreases were different from the midpoint of the scale (p < .01) even for the error-absent group.
-Therefore, in most cases there was a direct link between the presence/absence of the error and respondents' attitude and purchase intention.
+In addition, planned contracts comparing each cell mean with the midpoint of the scale revealed that, for the errorpresent groups, in all 16 condition, both AO and PI were in the predicted direction and were significantly different from the midpoint of the scale (p < .05 or better).
+For example, consistent with hypothesis 2, in the pure favorable increase condition, the error-present group's attitude and purchase intention were smaller than the midpoint of the scale (3.51 < 4 for AO, p = .05; 2.24 < 4 for PI, p < .01).In contrast, for the error-absent group, in 14 out of the 16 conditions, neither AO nor PI was different from the midpoint of the scale (p > .10 or worse).
+The AO for pure harmful decreases and the PI for mixed beneficial decreases were different from the midpoint of the scale (p < .01), even for the error-absent group.
+Therefore, in most cases, there was a direct link between the presence/absence of the error and respondents' attitude and purchase intention.

 Finally, to understand why respondents made the computational error, the responses to the open-ended question that attempted to elicit subjects' reasoning for their responses to the attitude and purchase intention measures were divided into three mutually exclusive categories.
-The first category contained responses from those who displayed a correct understanding of the arithmetic of multiple percentage changes, including all participants who performed the correct calculation, or mentioned the interdependent nature of the two sequential changes in the stimuli, or simply mentioned that the sequential change was the same or about the same as the single change.
+The first category contained responses from those who displayed a correct understanding of the arithmetic of multiple percentage changes, including all participants who performed the correct calculation or mentioned the interdependent nature of the two sequential changes in the stimuli or simply mentioned that the sequential change was the same or about the same as the single change.
 Forty-six (i.e., 18%) responses fell into this category reflecting "correct" reasoning.
-A second category comprised individuals who justified their responses by demonstrating the misuse of the whole-number strategy of adding up the multiple percentages (e.g., "If it depreciates by 40% in the first 5 years (8% per year), that is LESS than 10% per year for 5 years (10%5=50%)" for cell L in Table 2).
-One hundred thirty one (i.e., 51%) responses fell into this category reflecting the computational error.
+A second category comprised individuals who justified their responses by demonstrating the misuse of the whole number strategy of adding up the multiple percentages (e.g., "If it depreciates by 40% in the first 5 years (8% per year), that is LESS than 10% per year for 5 years $(10\% \times 5 = 50\%)$ " for cell L in table 2).
+One hundred and thirty-one (i.e., 51%) responses fell into this category reflecting the computational error.
 The last group of 78 (i.e., 31%) consisted of missing data and responses that appealed to factors other than arithmetic to explain their response.
-As shown in Table 4, participants' responses to the multiple choice question and their responses to the open-ended "why" question are statistically associated ($\chi^2 = 121.17$, d.f. = 1, p < .0001; $\chi^2 =$ 151.04, d.f. = 1, p < .0001 when the "Other" category was removed from both questions).
-So consistent with our theory, it seems that the computational error is indeed driven by the mistaken use of the whole number strategy of adding up multiple percentages.
+As shown in table 4, participants' responses to the multiple choice question and their responses to the open-ended "why" question are statistically associated ( $\chi^2 = 121.17$ , df = 1, p < .0001;